dr-riz/interviews/rogers/README.md

 Emphasis will be placed on the method and logic used in resolving the entities, rather than on the final result.

+Asks:
+- Your assignment is to resolve the records to their respective entities.
+A simple consolidation on text matching.
+-

+### Challenges
+unknown charset
+Rizwans-MacBook-Pro:rogers rmian$ file -I DBLP1.csv
+DBLP1.csv: text/plain; charset=unknown-8bit

+author names are also separate by comma

+Scope
+-

+Comments:
+- dblp has about 2,600 records
+- scholar has about 64,261 records

+Methods
+- changed line ending to mac local
+- scope of matching to the title only

 Questions: